dotnet/csharpstandard/standard/basic-concepts.md

 Namespaces and types have ***members***.

-> *Note*: The members of an entity are generally available through the use of a qualified name that starts with a reference to the entity, followed by a "`.`" token, followed by the name of the member. *end note*
+> *Note*: The members of an entity are generally available through the use of a qualified name that starts with a reference to the entity, followed by a “`.`” token, followed by the name of the member. *end note*

 Members of a type are either declared in the type declaration or ***inherited*** from the base class of the type.
 When a type inherits from a base class, all members of the base class, except instance constructors, finalizers, and static constructors become members of the derived type.
-The declared accessibility of a base class member does not control whether the member is inherited—inheritance extends to any member that isn't an instance constructor, static constructor, or finalizer.
+The declared accessibility of a base class member does not control whether the member is inherited—inheritance extends to any member that isn’t an instance constructor, static constructor, or finalizer.

 > *Note*: However, an inherited member might not be accessible in a derived type, for example because of its declared accessibility ([§7.5.2](basic-concepts.md#752-declared-accessibility)). *end note*